How to Quit Smoking

 Smoking is a hard habit to break.
 About half of all people who've ever smoked have been able to quit.
 Most people who still smoke want to quit.
 Here are some of the best ways to stop smoking.

 The health benefits of quitting start right away.
 They keep improving the longer you go without smoking.
 Knowing this can help inspire you to stay on track.
 These benefits occur at any age.
-If you're 17 or 70, quitting is a good choice.
+Quitting is a good choice whether you are 17 or 70.
 Some of the health benefits after your last cigarette include:

 After 20 minutes: Your blood pressure and pulse return to normal.